-Challenger Exploded 27 Years Ago Today
+‘Challenger’ Exploded 30 Years Ago Today

-What made it special was the crew included for the first time ever a school teacher named Christa McAuliff.
-As a result, there were millions of students who were also tuned in for the launch.
-At 11:36am the Challenger blasted off into a brilliant blue sky.
+What made it special was the crew of seven astronauts which included, for the first time ever, a school teacher named Christa McAuliff.
+Because of her being a school teacher and all the pre-launch conversation of that fact, there were millions of students who were also watching television for the launch.
+At 11:36 a.m. the Challenger blasted off into a brilliant blue sky.

 It was one of those “do you remember where you were when” moments.
 I had just gotten off the air and was watching the launch on TV with other co-workers.
 I remember uttering the words “Oh my God” when I saw it.
 It was such a sad day and one I will always remember.

 Growing up watching the Apollo fights as a kid, I always wanted to be the first broadcaster on the moon.
 I have always had an interest in the space program and I probably always will.

 Watching that launch, the explosion and subsequent fire ball is a memory I will never forget and one I hope I never see again.
 So where were you when you saw the same thing 30 years ago today?